 While I exhibited at a few of them, primarily, I was there to mix and mingle with all my customers and as many other industry figures that I could encounter.
 At a typical show, I would visit the booths and showrooms of 100 -150 exhibitors.
 That’s a lot of shoe leather, talking and observing.
-I did my best to take it all in and learn from everything I saw.
+I did my best to take it all in and learn everything I saw.

 Today, I pass along some of the collected wisdom, practical advice and observations from decades of experience.
 Here is a mix of suggestions, no-nos, and opinions that I believe can help you be more successful selling art at shows.
-Some of this advice may seem rudimentary, but I include nevertheless because I too often encountered examples things that ought to be common sense.
+Some of this advice may seem rudimentary, but I include nevertheless because I too often encountered examples of things that ought to be common sense.

-Some shows give you pipe and drape and you can rent walls.
+Some shows give you pipe and drape, and you can rent walls.
 Others give you hard walls as part of the booth.
 Whatever you get, you have to make the best of it to make the best look to help you sell art at shows.

 A quick aside on buying booth space:

 Booth space is nearly always negotiable.
 Unless the promoter has a killer sold-out show, they have wiggle room.
 Whether it is on the the booth costs, associated costs such as drayage, or electrical, booth location, or promotional extras, you should work to make sure you get the best deal for you.
 You can drive a hard bargain without being a jerk.
 Learn to be insistent and persistent.
 The squeaky wheel does get the grease.
 If you don’t ask, you don’t get.